gem/oq-engine/doc/adv-manual/event_based.rst

 NAME_1=*Mid-Western* and taxonomy=*Wood*) to ``24`` (meaning aggregate assets
 with NAME_1=*Central* and taxonomy=*Concrete*); moreover ``agg_id=25`` means
 full aggregation.

-It is also possible to perform the aggregation by multiple tags in cascade, using the ';' separator instead of ','.
-For example, a line like

-   ``aggregate_by = NAME_1; taxonomy``

-would produce first the aggregation by geographic region (``NAME_1``), then by taxonomy.
-In this case, instead of producing 5 x 5 combinations, only 5 + 5 outputs would be obtained.

 The ``agg_id`` field enters in ``risk_by_event`` and in outputs like the aggregate losses; for instance::